-Title IV-E provides for federal payments to states for foster care maintenance and adoption assistance payments made on behalf of eligible children.
+Title IV-E of the Social Security Act provides for federal payments to states for foster care maintenance and adoption assistance payments made on behalf of eligible children.
 The objective is:

 - To improve the quality of care provided to children in substitute care;